brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 home at least a few times a day, particularly from higher elevations.
 Many shelters had at least one bar of Verizon coverage.

-I also carried a Garmin Inreach Mini 2 to send check-in messages every night.
+I also carried a Garmin inReach Mini 2 to send check-in messages every night.
 This was helpful to fill in those places where mobile coverage was weak.
 The Garmin was paired with my iPhone to support text messages and to receive weather forecasts when needed.

-I carried a Nitecore NU25 (USB-C) recharable headlamp.
+I carried a Nitecore NU25 (USB-C) rechargeable headlamp.

 I carried an Anker 10,000 mAh power bank with a USB-C cable and a small charging block.

-I kept my iPhone in low-power and airplane modes, used my phone sparingly and traveled with my Garmin Inreach off at all times.
+I kept my iPhone in low-power and airplane modes, used my phone sparingly and traveled with my Garmin inReach off at all times.
 I never came close to running out of power.

 Navigation
 ----------